mthbernardes/mthbernardes.github.io/_posts/2019-03-07-using-firefox-webextensions-as-c2-client.markdown

 Then we replace the contents of `extensions.json` with the python script output.

 ##### user.js
-Lastly, we create the file `/home/user/.mozilla/firefox/profile-name/user.js` with the following contents:
+Create the file `/home/user/.mozilla/firefox/profile-name/user.js` with the following contents:
 ```
 user_pref("extensions.webextensions.uuids","{\"malicious-webextension@github.io\":\"fef0c3b3-9327-4584-839c-52cf45d94170\"}");
 ```

+##### The End
+In onder for the firefox detect and enable the webextension start the firefox, close and start again.
+Now everything should be working.

 #### PoC
 Here's a video showing the webextension in usage.
 I'm using the webextension as a developer extension to show the debug console.